Vestibular Migraine Case Series Published & Peer Reviewed

 Who Are We?

-90% of people we treat with this approach suffer with headaches or migraines, so we have a unique understanding of the struggle that migraineurs face every day.
+90% of people we treat with this approach suffer with headaches or migraines, so we have a unique understanding of the struggle that people with migraine face every day.

 We understand how debilitating this 'invisible' disease is, and nothing gives us more joy than when our clients tell us about the positive impact we are making in their lives.